software-students-fall2022/python-package-exercise-project-3-team-9/README.md

   - Enter the minimal length of the password you want to generate. (default is 8)

-  - Enter the minimal number of different character types you want to include in your password.
+  - Enter the minimal number of different character types you want to include in your password (default is 1), or enter `0` to exclude them.

 - **_Verify a password:_**